Key takeaways

 These are so rare that they are not included in the list of common side effects for minoxidil, but a small number of reports have been submitted to the FDA.

 From 2004 to 2014, the FDA received a total of eight reports regarding these sexual side effects.
-Four men reported ED, as mentioned, while the other sexual side effects were each reported only once.
-In other words, out of the many thousands of men taking minoxidil each year, we have fewer than 10 reported cases of sexual side effects.
+Four men reported ED, two reported a decrease in or loss of libido, and the other sexual side effects were each reported only once.
+In other words, out of the many thousands of men taking minoxidil each year, there were fewer than 10 reported cases of sexual side effects.

 Typical (non-sexual) side effects of minoxidil include: